bbauska/W3Cx-2of5/README.md

 <b>2.5 Hyperlinks:</b> They are the connections that allow the world to
 jump from place to place on the Web.
-Explore the secrets of this powerful mechanism!
+Explore the secrets of this powerful mechanism!</p>

 <h3 id="ch2-2-1">2.2.1 Introduction</h3>

-We learned a little bit about what attributes are in the previous module.
-Let's look into it in more depth, by using examples.
+<p>We learned a little bit about what attributes are in the previous
+module.
+Let's look into it in more depth, by using examples.</p>

 <h4>Here is an ordered list:</h4>